-A guide for elders.
+A guide for elders and Christian leaders.

 With the Holy Spirit’s guidance, the following list of eight practices will develop and grow the character of Christ in the heart of a Christian leader.
 The elders of the church should use a list like this to ensure they are following Christ as the head of the church.